 The employees’ satisfaction with the training is based on their awareness of the benefits of participation.
 Introducing and executing a complex training policy, taking into account the analysis of the employees’ needs, planning individual career paths, and only then adapting the tools to them – that’s the key to success, which is, in fact, the growth in the employees’ effectiveness.
 Just by adding clear, multi-level, and bilateral communication to this, you get a perfect recipe.
 The combination of these elements will guarantee the employees’ awareness of their need to learn and self-develop.

 You must also bear in mind that communication with your employees does not end with the issues that directly concern them and their positions.
-Comprehensive communication regarding the development plans of the company, its objectives and strategy as well as proper change management in the organisation ensure the understanding of the sense and the wider context of the performance of daily duties.
-To put it simpler, if the employees are fully aware of the roles and the meaning of their work for the organisation, they will be more willing to engage in additional activities, including the participation in trainings.
+Comprehensive communication regarding the development plans of the company, its objectives and strategy as well as proper change management in the organization ensure the understanding of the sense and the wider context of the performance of daily duties.
+To put it simpler, if the employees are fully aware of the roles and the meaning of their work for the organization, they will be more willing to engage in additional activities, including the participation in trainings.

 Tip 2: Create a spellbinding course

 Technology provides us with amazing opportunities of creation of gripping and engaging trainings.
 Let’s just use them!
 Virtual reality and gamification have settled in many other walks of life.
 They are successfully employed by training companies and HR departments.
 Another great idea is the use of storytelling, which has been extremely popular in the world of marketing recently.
 An interesting, funny, moving, and well-told story, including the main subject or message of the training, will certainly stay in the users’ minds.
 It is also a good idea to make use of any available tool: videos, infographics, or quizzes.
 The options are plenty – however, the form is not enough.
 The most important aspect of a course is its content, rooted in the reality which the participants are familiar with and can relate to.

 Tip 3: Create a training social network